decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

 - msg: octet string.
-- dst: Domain separation tag; Note this is not defined as a function argument as per [@!I-D.irtf-cfrg-hash-to-curve] instead as a parameter
+- dst: Domain separation tag; note this is not defined as a function argument as per [@!I-D.irtf-cfrg-hash-to-curve] instead as a parameter.

 Outputs:

-- result: scalar value
+- result: scalar value.

 Procedure: